-I am quite different from other applicants to your program trained in India because, while I am Indian, I was born and raised in Kenya, going to India only for visits and then later to complete dental school and my internship.
-I am now living in Canada where I am in the process of becoming a permanent resident as a result of marriage.
-While I only came to Canada from Kenya this past January, 2014, I hit the ground running and almost immediately began shadowing/volunteering with a local dentist, Dr XXXX.
-His specialty is Invisalign, which is why I chose him as I am most enamored with this area of development in our field.
-At his clinic, I have been introduced to state-of-the-art technology and I am profoundly impressed and extremely happy to become part of such state-of-the-art dental care and education.
+I am pretty different from other applicants to your program trained in India.
+While I am Indian, I was born and raised in Kenya, going to India only for visits and then later to complete dental school and my internship.
+I am now living in Canada, becoming a permanent resident due to my marriage.
+While I only came to Canada from Kenya this past January 2014, I hit the ground running and immediately began shadowing/volunteering with a local dentist, Dr. XXXX.
+His specialty is Invisalign, so I chose him as I am most enamored with this area of development in our field.
+I have been introduced to state-of-the-art technology at his clinic and am profoundly impressed and thrilled to become part of such state-of-the-art dental care and education.

-I hope very much to be accepted to your program on the basis of my long term plans to contribute to making dental care more accessible in Africa and I am currently working with an NGO that labors mightily to help with this effort in Kenya.
-My long term goal is to foster progressive change as the owner and manager of an NGO dedicated to networking and progressive policy developments leading to greater levels of access to basic oral healthcare for lower-working class, disabled, and indigent Africans.
+I hope to be accepted to your program based on my plans to contribute to making dental care more accessible in Africa.
+I am working with an NGO that labors mightily to help with this effort in Kenya.
+My long-term goal is to foster progressive change as the owner and manager of an NGO dedicated to networking and advanced policy developments leading to greater access to primary oral healthcare for lower-working-class, disabled, and disadvantaged Africans.

-I hope to engage in the future in comparative studies of the enormous challenges faced by both India and Kenya, since I am an experienced dentist in both contexts.
-Most of all, however, I hope to distinguish myself as an authority in the area of African dental care.
-The innumerable things of value that I learned during my Internship as a dentist in Manipal, India from August of 2011 through September of 2012 will always be with me.
+I hope to engage in the future in comparative studies of the enormous challenges faced by both India and Kenya since I am an experienced dentist in both contexts.
+Most of all, I hope to distinguish myself as an authority in African dental care.
+The innumerable things of value that I learned during my Internship as a dentist in Manipal, India, from August 2011 through September 2012, will always be with me.

-I worked in a small group of dental clinics in Delhi, providing greatly subsidized dental treatment, following my graduation and up until I went to Kenya, to gain additional experience in what I consider my home country.
-I did a lot of endo work during my internship in India, in particular, along with root canals and some crowns.
-I am especially thankful for this solid and extensive experience because I am most confident that it will help me to learn very rapidly and excel in your program.
-I also earned my certification in basic life support, before leaving India, in August of 2012.
-A firm believer in the importance of professional association, I have attended as many conferences as possible, including the IDRR Conference in Bangalore in July of 2012 and the Conference on Aesthetic Dentistry organized by Dr. XXXX in April of 2012.
+I worked in a small group of dental clinics in Delhi, providing significantly subsidized dental treatment, following my graduation until I went to Kenya to gain additional experience in my home country.
+During my internship in India, I did much endo work, particularly with root canals and crowns.
+I am especially thankful for this solid and extensive experience because I am most confident that it will help me learn rapidly and excel in your program.
+I also earned my certification in essential life support before leaving India in August 2012.
+I am a firm believer in the importance of professional association.
+I attended as many conferences as possible, including the IDRR Conference in Bangalore in July 2012 and Dr. XXXX's Conference on Aesthetic Dentistry in April 2012.

-While I was happy as I could be practicing my profession in India, I found constantly that much of my heart was back in Kenya, and so I decided to go back to Africa and join the struggle to improve dental care in the land where I grew up.
-This is why I volunteered and gave my all to the practice of a local dentist in Kenya from June of 2013 through November of 2014.
-It was sheer joy for me to fulfill the requirements for the licensing examination and becoming certified to practice dentistry in Kenya by fulfilling a three month volunteer position in a hospital in Kenyatta in March through May of 2013.
+While I was happy to practice my profession in India, my heart was back in Kenya, so I decided to go back to Africa and join the struggle to improve dental care in the land where I grew up.
+This is why I volunteered and gave my all to the practice of a local dentist in Kenya from June 2013 through November 2014.
+It was sheer joy for me to fulfill the licensing examination requirements and become certified to practice dentistry in Kenya by fulfilling a three-month volunteer position in a hospital in Kenyatta from March through May of 2013.

-After passing my licensing exam in Kenya, I began giving talks in the area of oral health care education at local schools and began networking with a variety of organizations dedicated to providing free dental education in schools in our area.
-Soon, I was invited to work with an organization that I admire very much, XXXX, helping them with several projects, teaching hand washing and brushing techniques, for example, to school children and providing them with other important tips concerning oral hygiene.
-We did screenings in schools, donating toothpaste and tooth brushes.
-I share the ultimate goal of this noble organization of establishing mobile vans and centers for basic oral health care throughout Africa, someday.
+After passing my licensing exam in Kenya, I began discussing oral healthcare education at local schools.
+I started networking with various organizations dedicated to providing free dental education in schools in our area.
+Soon, I was invited to work with an organization that I admire very much, XXXX, helping them with several projects, teaching hand washing and brushing techniques, for example, to school children, and providing them with other essential tips concerning oral hygiene.
+We did screenings in schools, donating toothpaste and toothbrushes.
+I share the ultimate goal of this noble organization of establishing mobile vans and centers for primary oral health care throughout Africa someday.

 I humbly thank you for your time and consideration of my application.